-(in thousands, except share and per share data) Consolidated Statement of Operations: rs Ended mber 31, Period from November 28, 2005 (Date of Incorporation) to December 31, 2013 Revenue \$ 625 \$ 6 \$ 1,669 Operating expenses: Research and development 15,807 9,700 67,042 General and administrative 6,393 6,166 31,570 Total operating expenses 22,200 15,866 98,612 Other income (expense): Interest income 2 2 684 Interest expense (567) (1,487) (2,395) Decrease in value of preferred stock warrant liability 39 202 215 Total other (expense) - net (526) (1,283) (1,496) Net loss (22,101) (17,143) (98,439) Accretion of redeemable convertible preferred stock (73) (694) Net loss attributable to common stockholders \$ (22,174) \$ (17,143) \$ (99,133) Net loss per share attributable to common stockholders: Basic and diluted (1) \$ (2.51) \$ (1.73) \$ (11.36) Weighted-average common shares outstanding: Basic and diluted 8,839,998 9,927,850 8,726,883 Pro forma net loss per share attributable to common stockholders (unaudited): Basic and diluted (1) \$ (0.15) Pro forma weighted-average common shares outstanding (unaudited): Basic and diluted 114,351,117

-As of December 31,

-(in thousands) 2012 2013 Pro Forma (2) Pro Forma As Adjusted (3)(4)

-Consolidated Balance Sheet Data:

-Cash and cash equivalents \$ 16,707 \$ 5,488

-Total assets \$ 17,661 \$ 6,827

-Total liabilities \$ 13,949 \$ 19,601

-Redeemable convertible preferred stock \$ 83,751 \$ 81,525

-Common stock \$ 1 \$ 1

-Additional paid in capital \$ 1,256 \$ 4,139

-Accumulated deficit \$(81,296) \$(98,439)

-Total stockholders (deficit) equity \$(80,039) \$(94,299)

-See notes 2 and 3 within the notes to our consolidated financial statements appearing elsewhere in this prospectus for a description of the method used to calculate basic and diluted net (loss) income per share applicable to common stockholders and pro forma basic and diluted net (loss) income per share applicable to common stockholders.

-The proforma balance sheet data give effect to (i) the automatic conversion of all outstanding shares of our preferred stock into an aggregate of 99,028,475 shares of common stock upon the closing of this offering, (ii) the issuance of shares of common stock upon the conversion of all outstanding principal and accrued interest on our 2013 on the cover page of this prospectus, and that the offering closes on the cover page of this prospectus, and that the offering closes on the cover page of this prospectus, and that the offering closes on the cover page of this prospectus, and that the offering closes on the cover page of this prospectus, and that the offering closes on the cover page of this prospectus, and that the offering price per share of \$000 the initial public offering price per share of \$000 the 2014 and (iv) the conversion of our outstanding warrants to purchase 1,857,226 shares of our preferred stock into warrants to purchase 1,886,816 shares of common stock upon the closing of this offering.

-The pro forma as adjusted balance sheet data give effect to our issuance and sale of shares of common stock in this offering at an assumed initial public offering price per share, which is the midpoint of the estimated price range set forth on the cover page of this prospectus, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.

-A \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share, which is the midpoint of the estimated price range set forth on the cover page of this prospectus, would increase (decrease) the pro forma as adjusted amount of each of cash and cash equivalents, total assets and total stockholders' (deficit) equity by approximately \$, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+- (1) See notes 2 and 3 within the notes to our consolidated financial statements appearing elsewhere in this prospectus for a description of the method used to calculate basic and diluted net (loss) income per share applicable to common stockholders and pro forma basic and diluted net (loss) income per share applicable to common stockholders. - (2) The proforma balance sheet data give effect to (i) the automatic conversion of all outstanding shares of our preferred stock into an aggregate of 6,826,019 shares of common stock upon the closing of this offering, (ii) the issuance of 769,594 shares of common stock upon the conversion of all outstanding principal and accrued interest on our 2013 convertible notes upon the closing of this offering, assuming an initial public offering price per share of \$12.00, which is the midpoint of the estimated price range set forth on the cover page of this prospectus, and that the offering closes on April 15, 2014, (iii) the issuance of 923,377 shares of common stock upon the closing of this offering, assuming an initial public offering price, upon the closing of this offering, assuming an initial public offering price, upon the closing of this offering, assuming an initial public offering price per share of \$12.00, which is the midpoint of the estimated price range set forth on the cover page of \$12.00, which is the midpoint of the estimated price range set forth on the cover page of this offering, assuming an initial public offering price per share of \$12.00, which is the midpoint of the estimated price range set forth on the cover page of this prospectus, and that the offering closes on April 15, 2014 and (iv) the conversion of our outstanding warrants to purchase 1,857,226 shares of our preferred stock into warrants to purchase 128,672 shares of common stock upon the closing of this offering. - (3) The pro forma as adjusted balance sheet data give effect to our issuance and sale of 5,000,000 shares of common stock in this offering at an assumed initial public offering price of \$12.00 per share, which is the midpoint of the estimated price range set forth on the cover page of this prospectus, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us. - (4) A \$1.00 increase (decrease) in the assumed initial public offering price of \$12.00 per share, which is the midpoint of the estimated price range set forth on the cover page of this prospectus, would increase (decrease) the pro forma as adjusted amount of each of cash and cash equivalents, total assets and total stockholders' (deficit) equity by approximately \$4.7 million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.